Are you or your children looking for an idea to make a special card for a group of people? Then making an origami heart with a message is for you!

 Once you fold the origami, you won’t be able to see the name on the message on the back.
 Instead of writing a name on it, I used a sticker label to hold two parts together.

 It’s almost the end of the school year.
-I certainly had a great opportunity working with awesome kids.
+I certainly had a great opportunity to work with awesome kids.
 So I wanted to create something special that also represents me!
 All students know I’m Japanese, so the origami heart was ideal!